The Best Practices Businesses Are Using To Beat Content Fatigue

 The latest video marketing trends you need to know

 But while so many businesses leverage content marketing, our newsfeeds, search engine results and more have become cluttered.
-Customers see up to 10,000 ads a day, for instance.
+Customers see up to 10,000 ads a day — that’s simply too much content to process.

 It’s only natural, then, that customers are tired.
-Some describe it as content fatigue.
-Others are calling it screen fatigue or content shock.
-Regardless, they all describe the same feeling: the digital world has become too noisy.
+Some describe it as content fatigue or burnout.
+Others are calling it screen fatigue, content shock or information overload.
+Regardless, they all describe the same feeling: the digital landscape has become too noisy.

 But the solution for businesses is not to stop producing content.
-It’s to start producing smarter content.
+It’s to start producing smarter content with a sharper content strategy.
 Here are the innovative ways marketers are doing just that.

 Tapping Into the Power of Visuals

 The power of visuals can’t be overstated.
 Images catch our attention in an instant.
 They help us understand — and retain — information.
-A picture is worth a thousand words — and marketers are using this to their advantage.
+A picture is worth a thousand words — and marketers are using infographics, videos and more to their advantage.

-Take a look at how brands are using visuals to take their content to the next level.
+Take a look at how brands are using visual content formats to take their content to the next level.

 GIFs Pack a Punch